MicrosoftDocs/Contribute/Contribute/dotnet-pr-review.md

 ---
 # Pull request review process for the .NET docs repositories

-Many repositories don't have PR Merger webhooks enabled.
+Many repositories don't have PR Merger webhooks enabled, which automatically merges minor PRs.
 This article describes the PR review process for those repositories.
 The PR review process was designed with these goals: